GogL0L/simple-sat/README.rst

 simple-sat: Simple Python SAT Solver
 ====================================

-This fork is basically copy paste.
+This fork is basically copy paste from sahands.The algo is not changed.
 The only difference is that you can write the formula in the terminal call.

 Original readme text: